VGE - Vertical Grading Editor

 List View of Elevations at the location selected.
 Objects Found Lists Surfaces and Strings located in proximity to the selected point Station/Station, Offset, Elevation Other columns describe the information type (Ch for station/station, Off for offset from alignment, Lev for elevation/elevation, z for surface elevation).

 Users must select an elevation to apply (highlighted with a yellow background)Select Apply the selected elevation to the x,y position selected.
-This sets the Reference Point x,y,z position Cancel Exit the command without creating a new PI Set Elevation Tick on to override the elevation to a user specified value.
-Type in a value in the cell provided Show Tick on to draw text for the elevation of the Reference Point Zoom to Point Zoom to the selected x,y point
+This sets the Reference Point x,y,z position Cancel Exit the command without creating a new PVI Set Elevation Tick on to override the elevation to a user specified value.
+Type in a value in the cell provided Show Tick on to draw text for the elevation of the Reference Point Zoom to Point Zoom to the selected x,y point Refresh Refresh enquiry tool and drawing display

-Upon clicking Select, the user is prompted ('Pick point on String for new elevation) to graphically locate the location along the string C.L. to create the new PI.
+Upon clicking Select, the user is prompted ('Pick point on String for new elevation) to graphically locate the location along the string C.L. to create the new PVI.
 Upon selection the following form displays:

 Upon clicking OK, the user is prompted to select a grade/slope to apply from the REFERENCE Point to the selected location on the string.

-Add PI's at horizontal geometry
+Add PVI's at horizontal geometry

 Select multiple rows in a column to edit that column.
 Options are: